sci-42ver/SICP_SDF/sicp_notes.md

+IMHO this is not duplicate due to "is it really all that helpful?" which is answered by detly in that answer's last paragraph.

+Thanks.
+The last section gives one good explanation of why "but" is considered as "coordinating conjunction" since "*But* we lost the match, everyone enjoyed the trip to the final." is very weird.
+I upvoted for you.
+But as prowritingaid blog says, "but" can be also a subordinating conjunction.
+Is that right or wrong actually?
+If right, could you give one example for that and shows the difference between the case where "but" is a subordinating conjunction and the corresponding coordinating case?

+1. Maybe you have one typo, i.e. "you *won't* find sentences do start with but, and."
+Anyway I understood your answer.
+Maybe the prowritingaid blog is wrong since "The blog didn't provide an explanation or *an example supporting it*."
+2. Could you give one reference for your last section's "We typically avoid starting sentences with coordinating conjunctions"?
+That will be better.
+Anyway It is also fine if without the reference.

+2. Re to the 2nd: ""Can stream work fine" is way too general" Sorry.
+What I meant is for lazy tree structure in the reference paper which has one *given data structure* so may be not that general.

+3. Re to the 3rd: wikipedia "dovetailing" https://en.wikipedia.org/wiki/Dovetailing_(computer_science) means changing the visiting order from the normal DFS (implied by applicative order) to BFS which "a single step is performed for every program" (i.e. data here).
+This is similar to "interleaving" taught in SICP section 3.5. "diagonalization" gives almost all about matrices with only one video https://www.youtube.com/watch?v=SMXAJpaoM1w about Diagonalization argument.

+"Omega monad" has one related haskell package (I haven't learnt about that language) where omega means order type related with set ordering, maybe ω in https://math.stackexchange.com/q/4178796/1059606.
+The reference link in https://stackoverflow.com/q/23515191/21294350 uses diagonalization visiting order which is used in Diagonalization argument.

+All in all, you may mean *changing the visiting order* to solve with "infinite width" problem.
+But "this won't work for one infinite width tree with one level as one strictly-increasing sequence." means we have one actual infinite stream like *natural number* which is possible as one tree level and trying to get `maximize` for that.
+Emm... but this is also unsolved even in maths.
+Maybe my example is so weird but that's what I meant for that sentence in my question post.

+Even if we change the visiting order for that infinite width level, at last we need to visit *all* elements in that level to get the `maximize` result for elements in that level.

 @Lambie What is "a mistake in a text from a blog"?
 Sorry if I misunderstood your meanings but my question is not based on that quillbot blog which is just shown in p.s. part.
 And the quillbot blog doesn't have errors as my above comment says.
 I will clarify that in the question.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.